ubisoft/ubisoft-laforge-ZeroEGGS/README.md

 ## Data Preparation

-Extract the data from the `zeggs_data.zip` file and place it in the `data` folder.
+Extract the data from the `Zeggs_data.zip` file and place it in the `data` folder.
 Next run:

 ```sh
 python data_pipeline.py